stonepros/stone/doc/releases/hammer.rst

 ----------------------------

-* librbd and librados include lttng tracepoints on distros with liblttng 2.4 or later (only Ubuntu Trusty for the ceph.com packages).
+* librbd and librados include lttng tracepoints on distros with liblttng 2.4 or later (only Ubuntu Trusty for the stone.com packages).
 When running a daemon that uses these libraries, i.e. an application that calls fork(2) or clone(2) without exec(3), you must set LD_PRELOAD=liblttng-ust-fork.so.0 to prevent a crash in the lttng atexit handler when the process exits.
-The only ceph tool that requires this is rbd-fuse.
+The only stone tool that requires this is rbd-fuse.

 * If rgw_socket_path is defined and rgw_frontends defines a